joseeden/All-Things-Docker-and-Kubernetes/README.md

 $ kubectl apply -f eks-console-restricted-access.yaml
 ```

-Lastly, map the IAM user or role to the Kubernetes user or group in the aws-auth ConfigMap using eksctl.
+Next, map the IAM user or role to the Kubernetes user or group in the aws-auth ConfigMap using eksctl.

 ```bash
 export MYCLUSTER=<put-name-of-the-cluster-here>